Gavriil1/CI_PP3_BJ/README.md

 <details><summary>Click here to view instructions</summary>

 #### Main Menu
-On the main menu, users are presented with an ASCII art rendering of the name 'Connect 4'.
-Below the welcome graphic there are a couple of options for user to select from.
-Operation: Input a numeric value and press enter key.
+The main menu showcases an ASCII art representation of the title 'Black Jack'.
+Beneath the welcoming graphic, users are given two choices:

-1. View game rules
+1. Access the game rules.
-2. Play game

-At any point of the game, if the user inputs a number which do not correspond to the available option then they will be prompt to try again.
+2. Engage in gameplay.

+To access the game rules, users are required to input "0".
+For gameplay, any other key must be pressed.

 #### Game rules